These days it is easy to create a website.

 Depending on the theme you can control the different layouts of your site.

 No matter what layout (or theme) you choose, the important thing is that there are no distractions.

 This means your content must be readable, and easily recognizable.

 You don’t want that your visitors are distracted by too many sidebars.
 Especially when there are ads on those sidebars.

-Important posts of pages on your size (like squeeze page) should be without sidebars, So the reader is focused entirely on the content.
+Important posts of pages of your size (like squeeze pages) should be without sidebars, So the reader is focused entirely on the content.

-Here is an example of such a post.
-(The difference is visible on desktop only).
+An example of such a post is my squeeze page, specifically, it is my #1 recommended platform teaching affiliate marketing.
+(The difference is visible on the desktop only).